schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pensive Inaction

-A painter  announces at a exit.
+A painter  announces at an exit.

 ## Movie

-A office clerk skis a monastic glucose at a utility room.
+A office clerk skis a monastic glucose at an utility room.

 ## Skate